 9.3 Exceptions.
 The indemnification obligations described in these Terms of Service will not apply to a Claim to the extent that the Claim was caused by: (a) the Client or Client Indemnitee’s negligent acts or omissions; (b) the Client or Client Indemnitee’s breach of any representation, warranty, covenant or provision in the Agreement; (c) the Client or a Client Indemnitee’s willful misconduct; (d) the Client or a Client Indemnitee’s violation of any applicable law; (e) Benevity’s compliance with specifications or detailed written instructions submitted by Client or by a Client Indemnitee, but only if the Claim would not have arisen but for that compliance; (f) modification of the System or Services by Client or by a Client Indemnitee without Benevity’s written consent or direction; (g) the combination of the System or Services by Client or by a Client Indemnitee with any goods or services not provided by Benevity; and/or (h) the continued use by Client or by a Client Indemnitee of the System or Services after Client being notified by Benevity that such System or Services may be infringing.

-9.5 Exclusive Remedy.
-This Section 9 states the indemnifying party’s sole liability, and the indemnified party’s exclusive remedy, for any type of Claim or threatened Claim described in this Section 9.
+9.4 Exclusive Remedy.
+This Section 9 states Benevity’s sole liability, and the Client and the Client Indemnitee’s exclusive remedy, for any type of Claim or threatened Claim described in this Section 9.

 10. Limitation of Liability.

-(a) Except for: (i) the indemnification obligations set out in section 9; (ii) a breach of the personal information security standards set out in section 4.3; (iii) a breach of the confidentiality obligations set out in section 7; (iv) Client’s obligations to pay fees properly incurred under the agreement; or (v) fraud or willful misconduct, in no event will a Party’s liability to the other exceed the subscription fees paid by client for the services during the twelve (12) month period preceding the occurrence of the event or dispute which gave rise to the applicable claim for damages.
+(a) Except for: (i) the indemnification obligations set out in section 9; (ii) a breach of the personal information security standards set out in section 4.3; (iii) a breach of the confidentiality obligations set out in section 7; (iv) Client’s obligations to pay the fees properly incurred under the agreement; or (v) fraud or willful misconduct, in no event will a Party’s liability to the other exceed the subscription fees paid by Client for the services during the twelve (12) month period preceding the occurrence of the event or dispute which gave rise to the applicable claim for damages.

 10.2 Exclusion of Consequential Damages.
 In no event will either Party be liable to the other Party for any consequential, indirect, special, incidental, or punitive damages arising out of or related to the agreement.